Akash-0818/ForestFirePrediction/README.md

 # ForestFirePrediction
-Forest Fire Prediction with Django application
+Forest Fire Prediction with Django application based on RandomSearchCV